 - The minimum wind speed to start producing energy is 7 MPH (or 3 meters per second).

-- The maximum wind to produce rated power output is 27 MPH (or 12 meters per second).
+- The minimum wind speed to produce maximum rated power output is 27 MPH (or 12 meters per second).

 - The Cutout Wind Speed or wind speed too great for a turbine is 45 MPH (or 20 meters per second).

 - The Survival Wind Speed is 133 MPH (or 59.5 meters per second).

 - The expected lifespan of the wind turbine is 20-25 years.